prgres/clickup-tui/README.md

 ## Configuration
 Before using the tool, set up your ClickUp API key and configure any necessary settings.
 You can do this by creating a configuration file or using environment variables.
 Please take a look at the documentation for details on how to set up your configuration.
 The app looks for a config file in paths:
-- ".",
+- .
-- "etc/myapp",
+- etc/clickup-tui
-- "home/user/myapp",
+- home/user/clickup-tui
-- "HOME/.config/clickup-tui",
+- $HOME/.config/clickup-tui
-For now, you have to manually create that (this will be addressed) - just copy the `config.yaml.example` file, remove example suffix and fill properties (only token is required).
-In future, this settings will be manipulated within the app.
+For now, you have to manually create that (this will be addressed) - just copy the [`config.yaml.example`](config.yaml.example) file, remove the example suffix, and fill properties (only token is required).
+In the future, these settings will be manipulated within the app.
-### How to obtain Clickup token
+### How to obtain a Clickup token
 Follow the steps: [ClickUp API docs: Generate your personal API token](https://clickup.com/api/developer-portal/authentication/#generate-your-personal-api-token)
 ## Dependencies